 If you follow all the instructions, your Instant Pot shredded chicken will most likely be falling apart – in a good way – when you pull it out of the pot.
 So shredding it will not be a big chore!

-Pull the chicken out, set it on a cutting board or plate and wait a minute or two for it to cool!
+Pull the chicken out, set it on a cutting board or plate, and wait a minute or two for it to cool!
 This will prevent any burns!
-This is a job I often outsource to the kids if the chicken is cool enough or to the husband if I’m in a hurry and he’s around!
+This is a job we often outsource to the kids if the chicken is cool enough or to the husband if he's around!

 Hand Mixer or Stand Mixer – This is an amazing kitchen hack if you have a large amount of chicken and it's worth getting a few extra tools dirty to save time!
 Toss the chicken in your mixer and go at it – perfectly shredded chicken in no time!